fc63/gender-classification/README.md

     ➤ [`modelv3.ipynb`](https://github.com/fc63/gender-classification/blob/main/Evaluate/modelv3.ipynb)

 🧠 **Note:** The final published model on Hugging Face is the one fine-tuned in step 15 and referred to as `gp_modelv3`.

 ---

+## 📌 Future Work & Limitations

+I do not want to leave this model at the level of 0.69 accuracy and F1 score.

+As far as I can detect at this point, there is a bias towards predicting emotional, psychological, and introspective texts as female.
+Similarly, more direct and result-oriented writings are also often predicted as male.
+Therefore, a large, carefully labeled dataset that reflects the opposite of this pattern is needed.

+The datasets used to train this model had to be obtained from open-source platforms, which limited the range of accessible data.

+To make further progress, I need to create and label a larger dataset myself — which requires a significant amount of time, effort, and cost.

+Before moving to dataset creation, I plan to try a few more approaches using the current dataset.
+So far, alternative techniques have not helped improve the scores without causing overfitting.
+After testing a few more methods, if none work, the only step left will be building a new dataset — and that will likely be the point where I stop development, as it will be both labor-intensive and costly for me.

+---